-You’ll need to create a repository in Humio to store server logs and metrics that you’ll send to Humio.
-This is where you’ll be able to search and monitor your data in a much more comprehensive way.
+A repository in Humio is where you will store server logs and metrics.
+This is where you will be able to search and monitor your data in a much more comprehensive way.
 The ability to create repositories is available in Humio when running it locally, on-premise.
 This ability is different for Humio Cloud accounts.

 To create a repository, click on the +Add Item icon.
 That will show a screen similar to the one in Figure 2 here.
 Notice that you have the choice of creating a View or a Repository.
 We’ll stick with creating a repository — views are covered on the Views documentation page.
 If your account is new and a trial one, it’ll offer to let you create a temporary repository.